 - You can smash the blueberries after the 10 minutes or leave them whole for a more rustic look.
 Turn off the heat and let it cool.

-- In a mixing bowl, add almond flour, 3 eggs, unsweetened almond milk, vanilla extract and baking powder.
+- In a mixing bowl, add almond flour, 3 eggs, unsweetened almond milk, vanilla extract, baking powder, and monkfruit sweetener.
 Use a hand beater to mix the ingredients well.

 - Grease your skillet on a medium heat.

 - Scoop your batter into the pan.
 Make sure to use the same measurements for all pancakes for an even look.

 - Cook for about 3-4 minutes on each side.

 - Serve with keto blueberry compote on top.